ankurd170/block-breaker/README.md

 # block-breaker
-Block breaker game using pure Javascript Canvas and Bootstrap
+Block breaker game using Javascript 2d Canvas and Bootstrap